groboclown/videoplay.dart/doc/html5.md

 variations.
 This seems to work well even in the situations where you have hosted files with a limited subset of extensions, and you use URIs without an extension.

+_TODO show how to set this up.
+For now, you can look at the Dart code documentation in `lib/html5.dart`._